Gender inequality in the English Caribbean: Politics

-Women in the English speaking Caribbean gained the right to vote in their independent legislatures at the same time as men.
-The percentage of women who turn out to vote is similar to that of men however, women are significantly underrepresented in the island legislatures.
+Women in the English-speaking Caribbean gained the right to vote in their independent legislatures at the same time as men.
+The percentage of women who turn out to vote is similar to that of men; however, women are significantly underrepresented in the island legislatures.

 Legislation

 Women make up 15 percent of the islands' legislators.
 Within the region, the higher a country's GDP the more likely of women holding cabinet ministries.
-However women's higher educational attainment throughout the region does not correlate with higher representation within government.
+However, women's higher educational attainment throughout the region does not correlate with higher representation within government.
 Female ministers are more likely to head ministries traditionally associated with women such as, Education, Tourism, Housing and Culture.
-Dominica, Guyana, Trinidad and Tobago, and Jamaica have all seen women Prime Ministers or heads of state.
+Dominica, Guyana, Trinidad and Tobago, and Jamaica have all seen women prime ministers or heads of state.
 Women in the region are largely underrepresented in politics.
 A former prime minister of Jamaica was a woman, the Honourable Portia Simpson-Miller.
-The Honorable Kamla Persad-Bissessar was the female Prime Minister of Trinidad and Tobago from May 26, 2010, to September 9, 2015.
-This is significant because these two islands have the largest GDPs in the English speaking Caribbean region.
+The Honorable Kamla Persad-Bissessar was the female prime minister of Trinidad and Tobago from May 26, 2010, to September 9, 2015.
+This is significant because these two islands have the largest GDPs in the English-speaking Caribbean region.

 Dame Mary Eugenia Charles

-Born May 15, 1919 Dame Eugenia Charles rose up to be the first female Prime Minister in the Caribbean and the first female Head of State in the Americas to be elected in her own right.
+Born May 15, 1919 Dame Eugenia Charles rose up to be the first female prime minister in the Caribbean and the first female Head of State in the Americas to be elected in her own right.

 Born on the island of Dominica, she went on to study economics in Canada and the London School of Economics.
 She then moved back to her native Dominica as the first female lawyer on the island.
 She opened a law firm but soon found herself active in politics.
-In 1968 she opposed the Dominica Labour Party’s attempt to pass the Sedition Acts.
+In 1968 she opposed the Dominica Labour Party's attempt to pass the Sedition Acts.
 She was appointed to the Legislature and the Assembly in 1970 and 1975 respectively.
-In 1972 she help found the Dominica Freedom Party which helped Dominica gain independence from the British Crown on November 3, 1978.
-After the devastation of Hurricane David in 1979 Charles’ plan for reconstruction helped her sweep the 1980 election.
+In 1972, she helped to found the Dominica Freedom Party, which helped Dominica gain independence from the British Crown on November 3, 1978.
+After the devastation of Hurricane David in 1979 Charles' plan for reconstruction helped her sweep the 1980 election.
 She led her country from 1980 to 1995 and became known as “The Iron Lady of the Caribbean.”

-Charles gained popularity on the world stage in 1983, when she encouraged the United States, under President Ragan, to invade Grenada after Cuban rebels had taken hold.
+Charles gained popularity on the world stage in 1983, when she encouraged the United States, under President Reagan, to invade Grenada after Cuban rebels had taken hold.

-Charles’ work in the area of reform, economics and Caribbean integration is notable.
-In 1991 Mary Eugenia Charles was knighted by Queen Elizabeth 11.
+Charles' work in the area of reform, economics and Caribbean integration is notable.
+In 1991, Mary Eugenia Charles was knighted by Queen Elizabeth 11.
 Dame Eugenia Charles put in place the Women's Desk in her native Dominica and after her election it evolved into the Women's Bureau.
 This department provided for a more systematic involvement of women in development and was the first in the region.

 Dame Eugenia Charles died on September 6, 2005.